-In the last few weeks I and Teo Lachev took the ownership of DAX Editor code.
+In the last few weeks Teo Lachev and I took the ownership of DAX Editor code.
 It is an add-in for Visual Studio that allows you to edit DAX measures in a text editor instead of using the Measure grid.
 It also provides other features (such as editing measures of an online Tabular database and performing a few queries).
-The user interface is not so user-friendly, so I suggest you to carefully read the documentation in order to understand how you can edit DAX measures in your own Visual Studio project.
+The user interface is not so user-friendly, so I suggest you carefully read the documentation in order to understand how you can edit DAX measures in your own Visual Studio project.

 So, what are the new features we added in the last weeks?

 - Support for Visible and Description properties and for Visual Studio 2013 (read changes to apply to devenv.config file in VS2013)

 - Support for MDX Script extension (useful for setting default member and custom color and format for MDX clients)

 - Several bug fixes